nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 See below for examples
 /edit 5 -d Grab to school -c Transportation -p 20.00

-View - Displays a list of your current expenditure.
+View - Displays a list of your current entries.
 Usage: /view [count] [filter_options]
 Filter options:
 -c <category>